bajill/datastore-app/README.md

 # DatastoreApp

+This is a project in INF5750 at University of Oslo, fall 2016.
+Contributers was Johan Graucob, Morten Johannessen, Kenneth Frisvold.

+# How to install and run project

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.19-3.

+## Install dependencies

+Run `npm install` in root directory.
+Npm will automatically install all dependencies.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.